Vercel Internal Data Allegedly Offered for Sale for $2 Million

 Terms & Concepts

-• OAuth: An authorization framework that lets users grant third-party applications limited access to accounts or services without sharing passwords directly.
+• OAuth: An authorization framework that allows third-party applications to access services or accounts without requiring users to share passwords directly.

 • DeFi: Short for decentralized finance, a blockchain-based ecosystem of financial applications that operate without traditional intermediaries.